bex-ford/Bootstrap-Portfolio/README.md

 - I built this project because when i complete this bootcamp course it will be a platform to present the work that i have done for future job prospects.

 - When vising the page the user will be able visit the link (CV).
 When clicked a PDF of my CV will load.
+The user will also be able to click the links and it will take them directly to that specific section.

-- The image below is a grid layout using Bootstrap using (card).
+- The image below is a grid layout using Bootstrap (card).

 ![Links to grid](css/images/grid.png)

-The image below shows the footer element of the page where i have added icons of both Gitub and Linkedin when these icons are clicked it will open a separate page to both links.
+The image below shows the footer element of the page where i have added icons of both Gitub and Linkedin.
+When these icons are clicked it will open a separate page to both links.
+I have also created a hover effect using CSS.

 ![Links to github and Linkedin](css/images/footer.png)